blueimp/jQuery-File-Upload/README.md

 * Opera Mobile 12.0+

 ### Supported features
-For a detailed overview of the features supported by each browser version please have a look at the [Extended browser support information](https://github.com/blueimp/jQuery-File-Upload/wiki/Browser-support).
+For a detailed overview of the features supported by each browser version, please have a look at the [Extended browser support information](https://github.com/blueimp/jQuery-File-Upload/wiki/Browser-support).

 ## License
 Released under the [MIT license](http://www.opensource.org/licenses/MIT).